Seanaaa0/GPT-CoT/README.md

 # GPT-CoT

-A lightweight fine-tuning project using `phi-2` + LoRA to teach a model how to reason over a grid using Chain-of-Thought (CoT) and simple spatial reasoning.
----
 ## Description
 Train a lightweight Phi‑2 model using LoRA to perform chain‑of‑thought reasoning on 2D grid maps.
 Solve simple maze or spatial planning problems step by step.